heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 > [!info] This is an unorganized draft.
 If you have suggestions on how I can improve this page, please reach out through this [contact form](https://heidihuang.netlify.app/contact).

 An attempt to record everything I know about fitness.
 Disclaimer: I am not a licensed professional (am in the process of getting my NASM-CPT license).
+This is not medical advice.

 If you're new to exercising consistently, I recommend beginning with the **Conclusion** section and then reading the **Mindset and Motivation** section before reading anything else.
 ## Weightlifting
+### Principles that apply to any lift
+- Control the eccentric to maximize time under tension
+- For greater hypertrophy, gives your muscles a good stretch at the start ([more info](https://www.strongerbyscience.com/rom/))
+- Full range of motion (ROM) > ego lifting, doing partial reps only
+- Listen to your body -
+- Warm up before and stretch after
+	- How to warm up?
+Do the exercise you're going to do at a lower weight
 ### Best exercises for every body part
-By best, I'm considering potential for progressive overload, amount of tension muscle receives in most stretched position, range of motion, effectiveness (as demonstrated by research), and feel (i.e. subjectively, how smooth does the exercise feel?).
+By "best," I'm considering potential for progressive overload, amount of tension muscle receives in most stretched position, range of motion, effectiveness (as demonstrated by research), and feel (i.e. subjectively, how smooth does the exercise feel?).
 #### Back
 - **Lat pulldown** variations
 	- **Wide-grip**, **neutral-grip**